a-hr-nikolov/etch-a-sketch/README.md

 1. Add a black&white vs rgb mode switcher.
 2. Add a single color mode.
 3. Add an eraser.
-4. Add clear button.
-5. Stylize the project.
+4. Stylize the project.
-6. Add a color picker as well.
+5. Add a color picker as well.
-7. Fix the borders to be displayed correctly (0.5px or 1px)
+6. Fix the borders to be displayed correctly (0.5px or 1px)